anthonyswords/SQLServer22/README.md

 # SQLServer22

-we show a few exemples code about mini projects in SQL Server made out in summer 2022
+Let me show you a few exemples about mini projects coding in SQL Server made out in summer 2022